XLexxaX/MeetNow/README.md

 ## Browser App
 As described above, our app also runs purely in the browser, but with strongly limited functionality.
-This is mainly to show we are easily able to use the same code we are writing for the mobile App for the browser application.
+This is mainly to show we are easily able to use the same code written for the mobile App for the browser application.
 You can only view your currently planned meetings.
 Adding contacts is not possible as this requires OneSignal and planning a meeting is also not possible because you can obviously not set geofences in a browser.

-If you'd like to preview our browser app, do it also follows:
+If you'd like to preview our browser app, do it in the following way:
 1. Open this URL: https://meetnow.cfapps.eu10.hana.ondemand.com
 2. Use the following credentials to login
     - Username: 6fd9fc3d-32ec-4002-962a-904c552551ff